-Evidence that Project Sites are currently zoned for the proposed use can only be demonstrated through:
+Evidence that Sites are currently zoned for the proposed use can only be demonstrated through:

-- A valid building permit; or - A letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following: - 1) The location of the Project Site (e.g. address or street crossings); and - 2) The current zoning and any special use designations; and - 3) A description of the Project (including number of units, proposed use, and whether it is new construction, rehabilitation, or both); and - 4) A statement that the current zoning, including any required special use designations, will permit the proposed Project; and - 5) If there are any pending zoning or special use designation changes, a statement that the pending changes will permit the proposed Project.
+- A valid building permit; or - A letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following: - 1) The location of the Site (s) (e.g. address or street crossings); and - 2) The current zoning and any special use designations; and - 3) A description of the Project (including number of units, proposed use, and whether it is new construction, rehabilitation, or both); and - 4) A statement that the current zoning will permit the proposed Project.